How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 Sign #5: Sudden Changes In Wills

-Typically this will involve introducing a new recipient to the will that will receive a large portion of your parent’s assets.
+Typically, this will involve introducing a new recipient to the will who will receive a large portion of your parent’s assets.

-This could signify that somebody is manipulating your parents into giving them certain assets when they pass.
+This could signify that somebody is manipulating your parent into giving them certain assets when they pass.

-Knowing the factors that may make your parent more likely to be exploited is essential to prevent your parents from giving money away.
+Knowing the factors that may make your parents more likely to be exploited is essential to prevent your parents from giving money away.

-If you recognize these factors in your parent, you can prevent your parent from being exploited before it happens.
+If you recognize these factors, you can prevent them from being exploited before it happens.

 Loneliness